LauLauThom/Fiji-QualiAnnotations/README.md

+# Personal note
+Currently drag and drop the code on Fiji window for testing purposes.

 # Plugins for manual classification of full images
 The plugin allow to associate images to 1 or a set of user-defined categories (also called classes).
 It can be used to classifiy images in group suitable for the training of a classifier, or simply to describe the content of an image with defined criterium.